alukosdev/ccsp/guidance/aicpa-cica-gapp.md

 # AICPA/CICA GAPP

 !!!warning
-The [Privacy Management Framework (PMF)](/guidance/aicpa-pmf.md) was created as an update to the Generally Accepted Privacy Principles (GAPP).
+The [AICPA Privacy Management Framework (PMF)](/guidance/aicpa-pmf.md) was created as an update to the AICPA/CICA Generally Accepted Privacy Principles (GAPP).
 !!!

 ## Acronyms, Abbreviations, and Initialisms